 I am primarily a CW operator but I also enjoy occasional SSB rag chewing with the many wonderful friends I've made around the world in my 60 years of ham radio.
 I spend most of my on-air time chasing new DX entities (especially DXpeditions) for DX awards.

-I recently received the ARRL 5Band DXCC (mixed) award with endorsements for the 12, 17 and 30 meter bands.
+I recently received the ARRL 5Band DXCC (mixed) award with endorsements for the 12, 17 and 30 meter bands, a goal I set for myself three years ago.
 I have also received the CQ WAZ (mixed) award plus the CQ DX SSB and CW awards.
-My current DXCC (mixed) standing is 256 confirmed and 271 worked.
-They are coming a whole lot slower now but my goal for 2014 is to achieve 300 entities confirmed, DXCC on 160m, and 5BWAZ (a really tough one!).
+My current DXCC (mixed) standing is 257 confirmed and 273 worked.
+They are coming a whole lot slower now but my goal for 2014 is to attain DXCC Honor Roll status, DXCC on 160m, and 5BWAZ (all three are really tough ones when limited to wire dipole antennas at my QTH!).
 I also plan on trying some of the digital modes such as RTTY and PSK.

 Thanks for looking.

 73 and happy DXing

 You must be logged in to file a report on this page